 More than 700 people live on the peninsula between Gisborne and Wairoa and one of them, Joe Hedley, said last night the weather had been rough over the weekend with strong, cold southerlies and a big swell running.

 "It's pretty quiet at the moment.
 We're all waiting for the first launch.
 There's been a couple of people who have said they want to be here to see a bit of history," he said.

 About 40 Rocket Lab staff were on the launch pad site at the southern tip of the peninsula.
 The site was chosen by the New Zealand-founded company for its southeasterly aspect and because it is so remote and private.

 Rocket Lab says it will release footage of the launch - if it is successful.

 With more than 10 tonnes of a liquid oxygen-kerosene fuel mix a catastrophic failure would be dramatic.

 Rocket Lab says it has three test launches planned before carrying commercial cargo of small satellites into low Earth orbit. which it can do more frequently than its competitors and more easily from a test site with little aviation activity around it.

-Sparse air traffic around Mahia, where the only regular international flight is a LATAM airlines Dreamliner heading for Chile and back, means clearing air space is not a major issue compared to launch sites in other countries.
+The only regular international flight in the vicinity is a Latam airlines Dreamliner heading for Chile and back, so clearing air space is not a major issue compared with launch sites in other countries.